-Remote work and corporate digitization initiatives are driving productivity gains across the supply chain.
-These new workflows have a greater dependence on functionality across numerous critical applications and data repositories.
-Each of these connections becomes potential points of exposure, disruption, and loss.
+Remote work and corporate digitization initiatives drive productivity gains across the supply chain.
+These new workflows depend on functionality across numerous critical applications and data repositories.
+Each of these connections becomes a potential point of exposure, disruption, and loss.
 Manufacturers integrate internal security teams to help build a defense against downtime caused by cyber attacks.
 They are known as blue teams.

-Our goal in this article is to explain blue teams, their role within an organization, how blue teams enhance cybersecurity, and how blue team exercises further help blue teams protect against cyber attacks that can cause business disruption and financial loss.
-We will also explain purple teams and what happens during a purple team assessment.
+This article explains blue teams, their role within an organization, how blue teams enhance cybersecurity, and how blue team exercises further help blue teams protect against cyber attacks that can cause business disruption and financial loss.
+We will also explain the purple team and what happens during a purple team assessment.

 What is a blue team?

-Similar to a red team, blue teams comprise of a group of individuals that assess a network to identify any potential vulnerabilities that affect devices or critical systems that a business owns.
-Unlike a red team that will instead attempt to exploit the identified vulnerabilities, blue teams seek viable means to improve the ability to avoid, deter, resist and respond to probable threats that are likely to become loss events.
+Like a red team, blue teams comprise a group of individuals who assess a network to identify any potential vulnerabilities that affect devices or critical systems a business owns.
+Unlike a red team that will exploit the identified vulnerabilities, the blue team seeks viable means to improve the ability to avoid, deter, resist and respond to probable threats that are likely to become loss events.
 The role of the blue team is to serve as the defender for all electronic assets owned by an organization, whether internally or externally hosted.

 Many manufacturers and producers use automated security tools to help identify and remediate vulnerabilities to protect against cyber attacks.
 However, if a business does not use policies, controls, monitoring, logging, patching, incident management, you will be forced to react to incidents blindly.

 Blue teams are responsible for monitoring, detecting, and reacting to security threats.
 We find that many manufacturers are completing some of these requirements, which is why cyber criminals continue to focus on manufacturers.
 No one is responsible for performing these essential roles.
-During a breach, blue teams are incredibly useful, as they will follow the policies and protocols to isolate compromised systems to prevent escalation of attacks, such as ransomware, from spreading throughout the business network.
+During a breach, blue teams are instrumental.
+They will follow the policies and protocols to isolate compromised systems to prevent escalation of attacks, such as ransomware, from spreading throughout the business network.

 What are the blue team exercises?

-At the end of the blue team exercise, the red team will discuss the attack methods used and the actions taken afterward.
-This information is later used by the blue team to evaluate and prioritize changes required to prevent a similar attack from being successful again.
-In some cases, red teams and blue teams will directly interact with each other to time the simulated attacks, measure the effectiveness of attack response and provide help with how to deal with the threat if the blue team experiences any difficulty.
+At the end of the blue team exercise, the red team will discuss the attack methods and their actions afterward.
+The blue team later uses this information to evaluate and prioritize changes required to prevent a similar attack from being successful again.
+In some cases, red teams and blue teams will directly interact during the simulated attacks, measure the effectiveness of attack response and provide help with how to deal with the threat if the blue team experiences any difficulty.
 These types of assessments are generally known as purple team exercises.

 What is the difference between blue teams and red teams?

-While red and blue teams both work with manufacturers and producers to help improve their cybersecurity, there are substantial differences between the two.
+While red and blue teams work with manufacturers and producers to help improve their cybersecurity, there are substantial differences between them.
 The first difference between the red and blue teams is their specialty and background in cybersecurity.
-Red team members often specialize in offensive security practices, where their focus is finding vulnerabilities that can affect a business, and develop custom exploits and tools to use during engagements.
+Red team members often specialize in offensive security practices, where their focus is finding vulnerabilities that can affect a business and developing custom exploits and tools to use during engagements.

-Blue teams, on the other hand, focus on using their background in cybersecurity to help protect companies by identifying vulnerabilities, applying required security patches, and develop custom tools and filters to detect attacks.
+On the other hand, blue teams focus on using their background in cybersecurity to help protect companies by identifying vulnerabilities, applying required security patches, and developing custom tools and filters to detect attacks.
 Blue teams also specialize in developing security practices and policies that evolve based on the needs of the business and the current state of cyber threats.

 Another difference between red and blue teams is their role and involvement with a business.
 Red teams are not associated directly with the company.
-They are often considered a “third party” that’s contracted for a period of time to assess the current security of any given business.
+They are often considered a “third party” contracted for a duration to assess the security of a business.
 Their role is to operate as a malicious actor and simulate a realistic controlled series of cyber attacks against the organization.
 Blue teams are considered an internal resource for a business, where the blue team members work for the company and do not perform work for any other business.
-Blue teams comprise several team members that work in shifts to provide 24/7 protection for the business’s assets.
+Blue teams comprise several team members who work in shifts to provide 24/7 protection for their assets.

 How does a blue team identify and prevent attacks?

-Just as penetration testers and red team members use and create tools to help find and exploit vulnerabilities, blue team members also use specialized tools to monitor network traffic and create specific filters to identify attacks that are taking place quickly.
+Blue team members also use specialized tools to monitor network traffic and create specific filters to identify attacks that are taking place.
 Some of the tools used by blue team groups include intrusion detection and prevention, packet analysis, log and packet aggregation, active endpoint detection and response, and honeypots.

 Intrusion detection and prevention tools serve as the first line of defense for identifying and preventing attacks from outside the network.
-Blue teams can utilize these tools to determine what assets are targeted, and even help identify potential machines actively being targeted.
-Blue team members can use this information to investigate later if the targeted devices had any vulnerabilities that could have resulted in a successful breach.
+Blue teams can utilize these tools to determine what assets are targeted and help identify potential machines actively targeted.
+Blue team members could use this information to investigate later if the targeted devices had any vulnerabilities that could have resulted in a successful breach.

-Packet analysis tools, such as Wireshark, allow blue team members to analyze and string together individual packets sent across the network.
-If a device on the network is attacked, blue team members can analyze the traffic from the victim’s device, which can help identify the IP address of the attacker and understand the traffic communicated to and from the attacker and victim device.
-In cases where an exploit is used, it is sometimes possible to see the commands used against the compromised devices.
+Packet analysis tools, such as Wireshark allow blue team members to analyze and string individual packets sent across the network.
+Suppose a device on the network is attacked.
+In that case, blue team members can analyze the traffic from the victim’s device, which can help identify the IP address of the attacker and understand the traffic communicated to and from the attacker and victim device.
+In cases of an exploit, it is sometimes possible to see the commands used against the compromised systems.

-Log and packet aggregation tools are commonly used to organize web traffic logs for attack analysis.
-Similar packet analysis, log aggregation is used to recreate attack chains or events that lead to an attack and breach, that can allow a blue team to analyze the behavior of a cyber attack.
-Log aggregation can also be used to help create firewall rules and custom alert filters for network traffic that can help prevent future attacks while also alerting the blue team of the attack quicker.
+Log and packet aggregation tools organize web traffic logs for attack analysis.
+Like packet analysis, log aggregation helps recreate attack chains of events that lead to an attack and breach, allowing a blue team to analyze a cyber attack’s behavior.
+Log aggregation can also help create firewall rules and custom alert filters for network traffic that can help prevent future attacks while also alerting the blue team of the attack quicker.

 Active endpoint detection and response (ActiveEDR) is essential to blue teams.
 It solves the problems of EDR as we know it by tracking and contextualizing everything on a device.
-ActiveEDR can identify malicious acts in real-time, automating the required responses and allowing for easier threat hunting by searching in a single console.
-ActiveEDR has some similarities to other EDR solutions, but unlike those, it does not rely on cloud connectivity to make a detection.
-This effectively reduces dwell time to run time.
+ActiveEDR can identify malicious acts in real-time, automate the required responses, and allow for easier threat hunting by searching in a single console.
+ActiveEDR has some similarities to other EDR solutions, but it does not rely on cloud connectivity for detection.
+This offline functionality effectively reduces dwell time to run time.
 The agent uses AI to decide without depending on cloud connectivity.
-The ActiveEDR continously draws stories of what is happening on the endpoint.
-Once it detects harm, it is capable of mitigating not only malicious files and operations but the entire storyline.
+The ActiveEDR continuously draws stories of what is happening at the endpoint.
+Once it detects harm, it can mitigate malicious files and operations and the entire storyline.

-Honeypots are another fascinating tool that is sometimes used by blue team members to learn about new threats and techniques while still ensuring the security of the business network.
-Honeypots are decoy assets deployed to look like prime targets and intentionally designed to be easy to breach.
-Honeypots allow the blue team to analyze attacks and new exploits to understand better how attackers are gaining access to the honeypot machines and what attack methods are used after the system is compromised.
+Honeypots are another fascinating tool that blue team members sometimes use to learn about new threats and techniques while still ensuring the business network’s security.
+Honeypots are decoy assets deployed to look like prime targets and designed to be easy to breach.
+Honeypots allow the blue team to analyze attacks and new exploits to understand better how attackers gain access to the honeypot machines and the attack methods used after the system is compromised.

-In typical Red vs. Blue team assessment, red team members will use various tools and techniques to emulate targeted cyber attacks.
-The blue team is evaluated on their capabilities for responding to and defending against these attacks.
+Red team members will use various tools and techniques to emulate targeted cyber attacks.
+Evaluation of the blue team based on their capabilities for responding to and defending against these attacks.
 Due to the limited interaction between these two teams during the engagements, there is potential that important lessons or information could be missing from either team.
-Purple team assessments allow for collaboration between the red and blue teams to share important information and increase shared understanding.
+Purple team assessments allow the red and blue teams to share important information and increase shared understanding.

-Purple team assessments work in a manner where both the red and blue teams begin preparing for the assessment after discussing the tactics, techniques, and procedures, or TTP’s, and the desired outcomes of the evaluation.
-This initial meeting includes an information exchange, whereas the blue team would share sensitive information about the environment that the red team would use to inform strategies and tactics further.
-After the initial meeting between the red and blue teams, the red team will begin preparing attacks and exploit techniques based on the TTP’s and goals discussed, as well as designing the environments needed for the assignment.
-The blue team will begin preparing the test environment for the red team, potentially replicate systems that the target company uses, install and configure the current security tools and software used, and create user and administrator accounts with the needed credentials for those systems.
+Purple team assessments work where both the red and blue teams begin preparing for the evaluation after discussing the tactics, techniques, procedures, TTP’s, and the evaluation’s desired outcomes.
+This initial meeting includes information exchange, whereas the blue team would share sensitive information about the environment that the red team would use to inform strategies and tactics further.
+After the initial meeting between the red and blue teams, the red team will begin preparing attacks and exploit techniques based on the TTP’s and goals discussed and designing the environments needed for the assignment.
+The blue team will start preparing the test environment for the red team, potentially replicate systems that the target company uses, install and configure the current security tools and software used, and create user and administrator accounts with the needed credentials for those systems.